-Keep in mind some supplies you need to have at hand for your hot tub party.
-If you’re having the hot tub party in your home, you need to set the right ambiance — from the moment your party begins and as the party progresses late into the evening — so be sure there’s adequate lighting (like lanterns and uplights) and emergency lights as well.
+Keep in mind some supplies you need to have on hand for your hot tub party.
+If you’re having the party in your home, you need to set the right ambiance — from the moment your party begins and as the party progresses late into the evening — so be sure there’s adequate lighting (like lanterns and uplights).
 Make your backyard visually pleasing and enticing for everyone.

 The bigger your inflatable tub is, the more games you can consider.
 There are blow up hot tubs that can accommodate just two to four people; others are made to comfortably fit six individuals.
 Inflatable hot tubs come in varying shapes and styles.

 There are stylish, regal-looking options, and there are simple, low-maintenance models.
-Some hot tub buyers check stability, and opt for portable tub with reinforced outer wall.
-Other tubs look simple on the outside, but are actually equipped with features like a user-friendly control panel, dynamic bubble jets, and filter cartridges that are easy to replace.
+Some hot tub buyers check stability and opt for portable tub with a reinforced outer wall.
+Other tubs look simple on the outside but are actually equipped with features like a user-friendly control panel, dynamic bubble jets, and filter cartridges that are easy to replace.
 Some portable tubs also have a DVD setup, digital controls, and even LED lights.
 Do invest in a robust tub with a free warranty.

 It’s best to invest in a quality inflatable tub that will hold up even after repeated use.
 Keep in mind that it can serve other purposes other than a relaxing soak with your friends.
 You can bond with your kids (of course, they shouldn’t be left unsupervised) using the inflatable whirlpool, or enjoy a dip with your hubby to soothe an aching back at the end of a workweek.